While people are coming to terms with the passing of long-term ruler Robert Mugabe, we look at the effect on violence and protests in Zimbabwe.

 The country deteriorated in all three GPI domains, most especially in the Ongoing Conflict domain.

-Indicators such as political instability and violent demonstrations deteriorated in 2019, following widespread strikes and protests in response to the sharp rise in fuel prices.
+Indicators such as political instability and violent demonstrations deteriorated in 2019, following widespread strikes and protests in Zimbabwe in response to the sharp rise in fuel prices.

 Terrorism has also increased, with the terrorism impact score deteriorating 33 per cent over the past year.
 Two people were killed and at least 47 injured in the June 2018 Bulawayo grenade attack targeting President Emmerson Mnangagwa.